 Should You Tell Your Adopted Child He Was Conceived by Rape, His Mother an Addict, Etc?

 The unfortunately truth is that sometimes our adopted kids have sad, complicated, and often disturbing parts of their history or birth parent’s history.
-Should adoptive parents tell their kids this part of their story?
-Should you tell your precious child that he was conceived through rape, that his birth father beat her birth mother, that his birth mother abuse drugs and alcohol while pregnant with him, or that her birth mother is in jail?
+Should adoptive parents tell their kids the “hard” part of their story?
+Should you tell your precious child that he was conceived through rape, that her birth father beat her birth mother, that his birth mother abuse drugs and alcohol while pregnant with him, or that her birth mother is in jail?

 Why Pollute Their Minds